 Flag of the Commonwealth of Nations

-Today (9th March) is Commonwealth Day.
-The current flag for the Commonwealth of Nations was introduced just 16 months ago (November 2013) and contained a number of small but significant changes made to the original flag – first adopted on 26th March 1976.
+Today 9 March 2015 is Commonwealth Day.
+The current flag for the Commonwealth of Nations was introduced in November 2013, just 16 months ago.
+It contained a number of small but significant changes to the original flag, first adopted on 26 March 1976.
 Three year earlier at the Commonwealth Heads of Government Meeting in Ottawa, […]

 Flag of Wales: a blood-red dragon on a field of green

-Y Ddraig Goch (The Red Dragon) has officially been the flag of Wales since 1959, though the principality being represented by a dragon dates back to 830.
+Y Ddraig Goch (The Red Dragon) has officially been the flag of Wales since 1959, athough a dragon has represented the Principality since 830.
 The Red Dragon itself can be dated back to the Roman occupation of Britain or Arthurian Legend.
-Merlin prophesied of a battle between a red and a white […]
+Merlin prophesied of a battle between a red and a white dragon – the […]